Spiritual talk #325

 Do not test (do not seek too detailed explanations), but (more) believe, because your Lord is a God of miracles (which are beyond the explainable and conscious regularities of rational knowledge).
 You yourself, as soul and body, are a miracle ...
 Hidden (invisible) miracles are constantly working in your body - the constant renewal of blood, juices (the entire inimitable and ultra-precise system of metabolism, nervous and humoral regulation).
 Your body is constantly being built and destroyed, living completely independently of you, but only according to the will of its Creator - God, who has determined the laws of its existence and Himself maintains its life.

-If you sometimes feel difficulty reaching God the Father in heartfelt faith, remember the Savior's words: " no one comes to the Father except through Me" /Jn.
-14:6/ Also what is said in another place: " No one knows the Son except the Father; and no one knows the Father except the Son, and whom the Son wants to reveal." / Matt.
-11:27/ Pray that the Son of God will reveal this knowledge to you!
+If you sometimes feel difficulty reaching God the Father in heartfelt faith, remember the Savior's words: "no man cometh unto the Father, but by Me" /John.
+14:6 / Also what is said in another place: "No man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him." / Matt.
+11:27 / Pray that the Son of God will reveal this knowledge to you!

-Consider the spirit of confusion, fear (fear) and despondency as smoke, as indeed it is no stronger than smoke, if there is (strong enough) faith in your heart.
+Consider the spirit of confusion, dread (fear) and despondency as smoke, as indeed it is no stronger than smoke, if there is (strong enough) faith in your heart.
 This spirit affects our hearts only because of unbelief.
 (It is no coincidence that in our time of mass unbelief, because meager faith, as well as incorrect faith, superstition and superstition, cannot be considered true faith, people especially massively and increasingly suffer from a variety of clinically manifested diseases, both mental and somatic, in whose genesis are fear, despair and hopelessness.)

 Fear even the slightest stirring of any passion, otherwise (if you are careless about it) the devil will possess you (get power over you), mock you cruelly, and impose his tyranny on you.
 The stronger and more prolonged the stirring (activity) of passion, the stronger the devil will cling to you.
 This is what personal experience has taught me.